 - The Ravensbruck National Memorial, near Berlin, is high on my list thanks to Corrie Ten Boom's The Hiding Place.
 Her experience in the largest concentration camp for women and how God used her there is a powerful, life-changing read (here's my review).
 I think it's a book everyone should get their hands on!

 - I taught Homer Hickam's October Sky, a non-fiction book, all about his life in Coalwood, WV during the days of Sputnik.
 His fascination with rockets inspired his involvement in the Space Race.
 The story behind the rockets these boys launched inspire readers to work hard and persevere.
 This is a book my kids always enjoyed.
-Teaching it year after year only added to my desire to visit Coalwood and see for myself the beautiful, historic places Homer Hickam talks about in his book.
-Especially during their October Sky Festival where the community celebrates the Rocket Boys and all they accomplished (http://www.coalwoodwestvirginia.com).
+Teaching it year after year only added to my desire to visit Coalwood and see for myself the beautiful, historic places Homer Hickam talks about in his book (even his mother's beloved Myrtle Beach).
+I especially want to visit during their October Sky Festival where the community celebrates the Rocket Boys and all they accomplished (http://www.coalwoodwestvirginia.com).
 I think visiting these places would add so much to my teaching of this historic book.
 (Check out Homer Hickam's website to learn more about his adventure!)

 Perhaps it's the teacher in me and the history nerd, but I love exploring old schools.
 Homer Hickam speaks fondly of the teachers who challenged him to academic excellence - if only these walls could tell the stories of those teachers!
 (Image Source)